cyrusimap/cyrus-imapd/docsrc/imap/download/installation/http/caldav.rst

 Administration
 --------------

-This module is designed to use the IANA Time Zone Database data (a.k.a.
+The TZDist module is designed to use the IANA Time Zone Database data (a.k.a.
 Olson Database) converted to the iCalendar format.

 We provide a modified `vzic <https://github.com/libical/vzic>`_ to convert IANA formatted data into iCalendar format, in the `cyrus-timezones package